Gearing Up for Outdoor Play in the Cold

 The right outer layers

 Snow or rain pants and snow or rain jackets are key.
 For children 5 and younger, the one-piece rain or snow suit is a dream, but snow or rain pants with suspenders are also solid—any solution that is likely to stay on and keep in more body heat.
 For little ones, we love a one-piece suit for rain and snow.
-There are lots of brands out there for outer wear, but we especially love the quality and value of gear Oakiwear (not to mention that they are another company started by an inspired mom...a fabulous story!).
-Plus, Tinkergarten parents, you can use the code outdoorschool to receive 15% off when you shop at Oakiwear!
+There are lots of brands out there for outer wear, but we especially love the quality and value of gear Oakiwear (not to mention that they are another company started by an inspired mom!).
+Get 10% off with code oakischool!

 MITTENS!!
 If small hands do not stay warm enough, outdoor time in the bitter cold turns from glorious to tragic for all involved.
 We can’t say enough about Snow Stoppers.
 They stay on hands (hurrah!) and keep kids really warm.
 We also always bring a spare pair of mittens, just in case the first get soaked.

 Warm, waterproof boots are a must.
 If you are in a rainy place, Oakiwear has quality rainboots for kids (see discount above!).
 Here in snow territory, we've had great luck with Bogs (super easy for kids to put on and off) and Kamik boots.
 Although an initial investment, the kids wear them every day, AND they are still in good shape for the next sibling!

 Part 3: Learn some ways to play outdoors in winter